sofiakali/frontend-cookbook/pages/project/SpreadsheetTranslations.md

 ## Make a spreadsheet

 Create a spreadsheet on Google drive.
-Better than make a clear spreadsheet is to duplicate one of existing, you can try [Abibuch project spreadsheet](https://docs.google.com/spreadsheets/d/1Klsl7XqBxPdeAgGA84kho49-_dwOpFXmWOeRzV3pWd4/edit#gid=0) or a [Spreadsheet template](https://docs.google.com/spreadsheets/d/1HKjvejcuHIY73WvEkipD7_dmF9dFeNLji3nS2RXcIzk/edit#gid=0).
+It is better to duplicate an existing spreadsheet rather than making a new one.
+You can try [Abibuch project spreadsheet](https://docs.google.com/spreadsheets/d/1Klsl7XqBxPdeAgGA84kho49-_dwOpFXmWOeRzV3pWd4/edit#gid=0) or a [Spreadsheet template](https://docs.google.com/spreadsheets/d/1HKjvejcuHIY73WvEkipD7_dmF9dFeNLji3nS2RXcIzk/edit#gid=0).

 **Don't forget to clone a spreadsheet to you own location.** The best place to keep project's spreadsheet is the `Projekty > My Project > Web` folder on Google Drive, where `My Project` is name of your project, eg. Abibuch.